developer-swetabh/ImagePicker-Android/README.md

 # ImagePicker-Android

-This ImagePicker Library for android can be used to pick images either from camera or gallery.
-This library enforces you to implement file provider so that your app will work in Nougat (Android 7) as well as previous versions of android without any issues.
-No need to handle required permessions explicitly (like storage or camera permission).
+This ImagePicker Library for android can be used to pick images either from **Camera** or **Gallery**.
+This library enforces you to implement file provider so that your app will work in **Nougat (Android 7)** as well as previous versions of android without any issues. **No need to handle required permessions explicitly (like storage or camera permission)**.
 This Library currently works for single image picker, multiple image selection is under progress..

 # Gradle Dependency